kuzya-the-modder/Logger/README.md

 # Logger (by Kuzya)
 - Latest version : 1.0
-- No feautures are planned
+- No further feautures are planned